stanford-rc/farmshare-docs/docs/index.md

 If you are working with high-risk data then you should consider our [Nero GCP](https://nero-docs.stanford.edu/gcp-overview.html) or [Carina](https://carinadocs.sites.stanford.edu/) Computing platform.

 If you are working with complex AI you should consider our [Marlowe](https://docs.marlowe.stanford.edu/) Cluster.

-# Getting Help

-Most FarmShare support is provided during business hours, either via email or during academic-year office hours.

-For email support, send a message to [srcc-support](mailto:srcc-support@stanford.edu?subject=FarmShare support).
-Make sure you have "FarmShare" somewhere in the subject line, and please be as detailed as possible with your request.